Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-As node provider, revoke the authorization of a cluster manager to use his nodes.
+As node Provider, revoke the authorization of a Cluster manager to use their nodes.

 ### node\_create (mutable, payable)